 CCO, Inc., advocates for affordable and available housing to serve those who cannot access affordable housing in La Plata County:

-- Persons with barriers that prevent entry in a shelter or is disqualified for Housing Vouchers for criminal records, lost IDs, and paying over 50% of income in rent
+- Persons with barriers that prevent entry to a shelter or is disqualified for Housing Vouchers for criminal records, lost IDs, and paying over 50% of income in rent

 - Unaccompanied Youth Ages 18-25